art2url/quasar-contact-app/README.md

 ## 💡 Acknowledgments

+- Astro team for the excellent static site generator
 - Angular team for the amazing framework
 - Socket.IO for real-time capabilities
 - Web Crypto API for client-side encryption